EMH-Mark-I/ytscrape/MANUAL.md

 You will see a list as seen above in the image.
 Adjusting list layouts will be done in the nano text editor.
 You can re-organize the list and comment out items that you don't want to see by inserting "#" in front of the desired line.
 Don't remove any of the lines and try not to edit them unless you know what you're doing.

-If you wish to change the text editor used, you can modify the following files.

-- ~/bin/ytscrape; replace all instances of "nano" with your preferred text editor.
-- ~/bin/youtube/scripts/vidl; replace all instances of "nano" with your preferred text editor.

 ---
 <a name="options"/>
 #### Adjusting youtube-dl streaming options